-An intimidating metropolis for many and a blast for others, New York City has everything you could ever hope for, from world-class art and culture to a vibrant gastronomic scene and boundless entertaining options.
-And no matter what, it will always be a hub of superlatives, the city of the latest and greatest.
+An intimidating metropolis for many and a blast for others, New York City has everything you could ever hope for, from world-class art and culture to a vibrant food scene and boundless entertaining options.

 1. Take in the art, walk along the East River, and get a nice view of Manhattan’s skyline in Socrates Sculpture Park, in Astoria, Queens.
 During the summer months, the park plays host to a series of events, all of them free of charge.

 2. Admire the stunning American Gothic Revival architecture of St. Patrick’s Cathedral, on the 5th Avenue.
-All tours are free of charge, though contributions are accepted.
+All tours are free of charge, though contributions are appreciated.

 9. Wonder the Riverside Park, one of Manhattan’s most remarkable waterfront grounds.
-The park is a wonderful area to walk, play and take in the beautiful surroundings.
-Moreover, it plays host to numerous free events from May to October, as well as interesting monuments such as Joan of Arc statue, Grant’s Tomb.
+The park is a wonderful place to walk, bike, and take in the beautiful surroundings.
+Moreover, it plays host to numerous free events from May to October, as well as interesting monuments such as Joan of Arc statue, Eleanor Roosevelt Monument, or Grant’s Tomb.

-10. There is an amazing variety of tours in New York City, but none of them compares with the Big Apple Greeter‘stours.
-Since 1992, their kind volunteers have provided visitors to the city with free, personalized tours of NYC and plenty of useful tips.
-Make sure you book well in advance, and don’t hesitate to visit their website for more info.
+10. There is an amazing variety of tours in New York City, but none of them compares with the Big Apple Greeter’s tours.
+Ever since 1992, their kind volunteers have provided visitors to the city with free, personalized excursions along with tons of useful tips.
+Make sure you book well in advance and visit their website for more info.

 12. Step into the world-famous Grand Central Terminal and admire the impressive Beaux-Arts architecture of this NYC historical landmark.
 For a one-of-a-kind experience, though, check out Grand Central Partnership’s free 90-minute guided walking tour.
-It happens each Friday and leads you through some of the most notable sights of Grand Central neighborhood, including the Grand Central Terminal, Chrysler Building, Pershing Square, and much more.
+This takes place each Friday and leads you through some of the most notable sights of Grand Central neighborhood, including the Grand Central Terminal, Chrysler Building, Pershing Square, and many more.

 15. Soak up the Times Square’s intoxicating energy.
-No trip to New York is complete without a visit to the iconic Times Square, and although there’s plenty to pay for around here (including the dazzling Broadway shows), starring at the giant electric billboards, admiring the street performers, and feeling the heartbeat of the world’s most vibrant city won’t cost you a penny.
-Come in winter to see the fabulous New Year’s Eve ball drop – it’s one of the best things to do in NYC in December.
+No trip to New York is complete without a visit to the iconic Times Square, and although there’s plenty to pay for around here (from fast-food to dazzling Broadway shows), starring at the giant electric billboards, admiring the street performers, and feeling the heartbeat of the world’s most vibrant city won’t cost you a penny.
+Visit in winter to see the fabulous New Year’s Eve ball drop – it’s one of the best things to do in NYC in December.

 16. Visit the beautiful ceiling mural in the lobby of the Chrysler Building at no charge.
 Just make sure you’ll be there during the normal business hours.